BenSturgeon/eval_generation/README.md

 ## Additional Notes

 - **Caching:** The pipeline caches intermediate results to speed up re-runs.
 Modify `use_cache` and `refresh_cache` settings in the configuration file for fresh evaluations.
 - **Extensibility:** Contributions are welcome.
-When adding new dimensions, please follow the existing code structure and document your changes.
+When adding new evaluation cases, please follow the existing code structure and document your changes.
-- **Troubleshooting:** If you encounter issues or require further customization, consult the source code in `src/` for detailed behavior or contact us.
+- **Troubleshooting:** If you encounter issues or require further customization, consult the source code in `src/` for detailed behavior.
-- **Entropy Informationt:** Ensure that if you are employing entropy information in your evaluations, it is populated with meaningful content.
-Empty entropy information might lead to unexpected results.
+- **Entropy Information:** The `adding_entropy.txt` file in `human_expert_prompts` can be used to add variety to generated prompts.
+Populate it with diverse themes or contexts relevant to your evaluation.
-- **Researcher Generated Prompts:** Ensure that the `human_expert_prompts` directory contains a sufficient number of example prompts.
-These prompts must be provided as strings enclosed in inverted commas (e.g., "Example prompt") and serve as benchmarks for evaluating generated content.
-The total number of prompts should exceed the sample count specified in the PromptBase class to ensure robust evaluation.
+- **Human Expert Prompts:** The `human_expert_prompts` directory can contain example prompts for your evaluation cases.
+These serve as references for quality benchmarks.
+Format them as CSV files with appropriate headers for your use case.